gidmoth/freeswitch-connector/README.md

   -d host.example.com
 ```

 You'll have to run this interactively since the domain-verification requires your input, also you want to copypaste the verification-code to form the right dns entry for your domain, here: `host.example.com`.
 You should give your real email address here to get notified when your cert expires.
-When that happens simply run the same command to get a renewed cert.
+When that happens simply run the same command again to get a renewed cert.

 Second, mount the same named volume to the freeswitch-connector container, and set the `$CRYPTDOM` variable to the name of your domain (to get the path right).
 This may look like so:

 ```
 podman run \
     --env CRYPTDOM=host.example.com \
     ...
     -v certbot_etc-letsencrypt:/etc-letsencrypt \
     ...
     gidmoth/fscon:0.0.8
 ```

 Connector, as configured in the provided Image, will use the same directory as freeswitch to get his key / cert pair, so there's no extra attention required.